Included in this guide:

 Getting cold toes on a winter epic can put a damper on your day because once your feet begin to shiver there isn't a whole lot you can do about it, short of going inside to warm up.
-Depending on where you live, wool socks and insulated shoe covers probably won't do the trick; luckily, there is a range of winter shoes specifically designed to keep your feet happy.
+Depending on where you live, a shoe-and-overshoe combo might not do the trick; luckily, the best winter cycling shoes are specifically designed to keep your feet happy.

 For many, winter cycling shoes might be considered overkill.
-How ‘wintery’ your winter riding gets will be the main factor as to whether you might benefit from winter cycling shoes.
+How ‘wintery’ your winter riding gets will be the main factor as to whether you might benefit from the best winter cycling shoes.
 Are you fat biking across the frozen tundra in North Dakota?
 Yes, winter shoes will make you vastly more comfortable and might even save you from frostbite.
 How about if you are a roadie living in Melbourne?
 You'll probably get away with the best cycling shoes, even during winter.
 Plus you can always cover your bases with the best cycling overshoes.